 📈 Topic search

 When you type your question into Google you’re not looking for 247329831 pages of romance that will eventually tell you (probably on the very last page) that cooking a hard boiled egg takes 10 minutes.
-Although Google used to favour long blog posts (for the effort and detail) it will now differentiate between ramblings and facts.
+Although Google used to favour long blog posts it will now differentiate between ramblings and facts.
 Boosting your posts with information without getting side tracked by yesterday’s lunch is the way to go!

 📈 Bounce rate